 In Phantasy Star II; Rolf is unable to use the teleport station in Paseo to go directly to other cities at the start of the game.
 It's required to visit a city once before you can teleport there from other cities.
 This creates an odd paradox since he's unable to go directly to Piata.
 A city he had travelled to in the past, right before a rather important story-related event unfolded.

 Many RPGs have summons or other spells with extensive animations that never affect reality in the RPG world.
-The earthquake spell never takes out any buildings, Bahamut Zero can fly out of space and zap your enemies even when you're underground, and the most infamous offender, Final Fantasy VII's Supernova, destroys Earth's whole solar system, doing some damage to the characters but leaving them and the planet (which is not even Earth) intact.
+The earthquake spell never takes out any buildings, Bahamut Zero can fly out of space and zap your enemies even when you're underground, and the most infamous offender, Final Fantasy VII's Supernova, destroys Earth's whole solar system, doing some damage to the characters but leaving them and the planet (which is not even Earth) intact (the attack is implied to be an illusion, though, which would make it make more sense).
 Moreover, the villain can cast it multiple times.
 On the other hand, Little Girl Rydia summons Titan in a battle-cutscene and creates an entire mountain range (long before she learns how to summon Titan, at that).
 Likewise, in Final Fantasy IX summons are pivotal to the plot as the beasts enact massive actions in cutscenes; apparently, their attacks are much more surgically precise during gameplay.